Constitutional Council (France): History and evolution

 The French constitutional law of 23 July 2008 amended article 61 of the Constitution.
 It now allows for courts to submit questions of unconstitutionality of laws to the Constitutional Council.
 The Court of Cassation (supreme court over civil and criminal courts) and the Council of State (supreme court over administrative courts) each filter the requests coming from the courts under them.

 Lois organiques, and other decisions organizing how this system functions, were subsequently adopted.
 The revised system was activated on 1 March 2010.

 On 29 December 2012, the council said it was overturning an upper income tax rate of 75% due to be introduced in 2013.
+The council ruled on 28 March 2025 that politicians can be barred from office immediately if convicted of a crime, meaning opposition leader Marine Le Pen could be barred from the 2027 presidential election due to a embezzlement trial.

 Controversies

 In 1995, Roland Dumas was appointed president of the Council by François Mitterrand.
 Dumas twice attracted major controversy.
 First, he was reported as party to scandals regarding the Elf Aquitaine oil company, with many details regarding his mistress, Christine Deviers-Joncour, and his expensive tastes in clothing being published in the press.

-In this period, the Council issued some highly controversial opinions in a decision related to the International Criminal Court, in Decision 98–408 DC, declaring that the sitting President of the Republic could be tried criminally only by the High Court of Justice, a special court organized by Parliament and originally meant for cases of high treason.
+In this period, the council issued some highly controversial opinions in a decision related to the International Criminal Court, in Decision 98–408 DC, declaring that the sitting president of the republic could be tried criminally only by the High Court of Justice, a special court organized by Parliament and originally meant for cases of high treason.
 This, in essence, ensured that Jacques Chirac would not face criminal charges until he left office.
-This controversial decision is now moot, since the Parliament redefined the rules of responsibility of the President of the Republic by the French constitutional law of 23 July 2008.
+This controversial decision is now moot, since the Parliament redefined the rules of responsibility of the president of the republic by the French constitutional law of 23 July 2008.
 In 1999, because of the Elf scandal, Dumas took official leave from the Council and Yves Guéna assumed the interim presidency.

-In 2005, the Council again attracted some controversy when Valéry Giscard d'Estaing and Simone Veil campaigned for the proposed European Constitution, which was submitted to the French voters in a referendum.
-Simone Veil had participated in the campaign after obtaining a leave of absence from the Council.
+In 2005, the council again attracted some controversy when Valéry Giscard d'Estaing and Simone Veil campaigned for the proposed European Constitution, which was submitted to the French voters in a referendum.
+Simone Veil had participated in the campaign after obtaining a leave of absence from the council.
 This action was criticized by some, including Jean-Louis Debré, president of the National Assembly, who thought that prohibitions against appointed members of the council conducting partisan politics should not be evaded by their taking leave for the duration of a campaign.
 Veil defended herself by pointing to precedent; she said, "How is that his [Debré's] business?
 He has no lesson to teach me."

+In 2025, council president Richard Ferrand’s nomination by Emmanuel Macron was met with widespread criticism from the opposition and legal scholars due to his particularly close relationship with the president and limited legal training.
+He was confirmed by one vote.